Why Current Construction Cost Data Is Essential for Accurate Estimates

 Gaining access to the world’s largest and most current database of material and labor rates is a game-changer for builders.
 With 1build’s real-time construction cost data, contractors can stay competitive, increase profit margins, and virtually eliminate cost overruns.
 Contractors using 1build win more profitable bids; accurate estimates help them build trust with project stakeholders and strengthen business relationships that ensure long-term success.

 Say goodbye to cost overruns.
-Say hello to more profitable work by using 1build’s live and local cost data.
-Book a demo of 1build today.
+Say hello to more profitable work by using 1build’s estimating service, which uses the latest local cost dat to produce winning bids.

 1build provides an easy-to-use integration with construction supplier catalogs and purchasing systems.
 Get access to millions of construction materials with our API today

 Get instant access to live construction costs today.